DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-production-by-month.md

 ### Fields and definitions

-_Month_ The month for which the production was reported.
+_Month_ The month for which the production occurred.

-_Calendar Year_ The calendar year for the month in which the production was reported.
+_Calendar Year_ The calendar year for the month in which the production occurred.

 _Land Class_ This field distinguishes federal lands and waters from Native American lands.

-_Land Category_ This field distinguishes between onshore and offshore revenue.
-Some revenues – such as civil penalties – are not tied to either onshore or offshore.
+_Land Category_ This field distinguishes between onshore and offshore production.

 _Commodity_ We have monthly data for oil, gas, and coal, since these are high-volume commodities that result in the most revenue.
 This field includes the units for each commodity in parentheses.